 Another destination that’s ideal for people who are fascinated by nature, wildlife, and unexplored areas is the Amazon Rainforest.

-While the Amazon is mainly associated with Brazil, 13% of it is in Peru, and it’s here where the biodiversity is at its most spectacular.
+While the Amazon is mainly in Brazil, 13% of it is in Peru, and it’s here where the biodiversity is at its most spectacular.
 Covering nearly 60% of the country, this sweltering and seductive wilderness is home to 12,810 different species.

-Although the Peruvian Amazon is the largest region of Peru, it’s also the least populated and where many indigenous communities have never had contact with outsiders.
-As one of the world’s most unexplored regions, ancient tribes and fascinating rare wildlife can live in peace here, protected from prying eyes and modern civilisation.
+Although the Peruvian Amazon is the largest region of Peru, it’s also the least populated and many indigenous communities here have never had contact with outsiders.
+As one of the world’s most unexplored regions, ancient tribes and rare wildlife can live in peace here, protected from the prying eyes of modern civilisation.

 Cruising through the Amazon also means you get to enjoy a higher level of comfort, so it’s ideal if you’re looking for an intrepid adventure but don’t want to hack your way through wild undergrowth!
 Keep your eyes peeled for red howler monkeys, tapirs, sloths, capybaras, pink river dolphins, caiman, poison dart frogs, anacondas, and exotic birds like toucans and macaws.